immutable/imx-core-sdk-golang/README.md

   </p>
 </div>

----
-**The Golang SDK interface is under active development and hasn't hit v1.0 yet.**

-Its public interface shouldn't be considered final, and we may need to release breaking changes as we push towards v1.0.

----

 # Immutable Core SDK Golang

 The Immutable Core SDK Golang provides convenient access to the Immutable X API and Ethereum smart contracts for applications written on the Immutable X platform.